1414C/jiffy/README.md

 # rgen

 ## Overview
-A simple model-based application generator written in go.
-Define a model file containing the application entities and relations, then run application generator to get a running set of CRUD-style services with a supporting database backend.
+A model-based application generator written in go.
+Define model files containing the application entities and relations, then run the  application generator to get a working set of CRUD-style services with a supporting database backend.
 <br/>

 ## Work-In-Progress